Maria Klara of Dietrichstein

-Countess Maria Klara von Dietrichstein (7 September 1626 – 28 January 1667), was a German noblewoman, by birth a member of the princely Dietrichstein family and by marriage Countess von Trauttmansdorff.
+Countess Maria Klara von Dietrichstein (7 September 1626 – 28 January 1667), was an Austrian noblewoman, member of the House of Dietrichstein and by marriage member of the House of Trauttmansdorff.

+Early life and ancestry

-She was the sixth child and fifth (but fourth surviving) daughter of Maximilian, 2nd Prince von Dietrichstein zu Nikolsburg, and his first wife Princess Anna Maria, a daughter of Karl I, Prince of Liechtenstein, Duke of Troppau and Jägerndorf.
+She was born in Moravia, the sixth child and fifth (but fourth surviving) daughter of Maximilian, 2nd Prince von Dietrichstein zu Nikolsburg, and his first wife Princess Anna Maria, a daughter of Karl I, Prince of Liechtenstein, Duke of Troppau and Jägerndorf.

-Life
+Marriage and issue

 In Vienna on 16 January 1650, Maria Klara married with Count Johann Frederick of Trauttmansdorff, Baron von Gleichenberg (5 January 1619 – 4 February 1696), Imperial Chamberlain and Privy Counsellor.
 They had six children: